jvera01/COVID19_VAERS_ANALYSIS/README.md

 - <img src="Resources/Images/brain.svg" alt="Machine_Learning" width="21px" height="21px"> Machine Learning Algorithm – Scikit-Learn
 - <img src="Resources/Images/icons8-tableau-software.svg" alt="Tableau" width="21px" height="21px"> Tableau Public

+---

 ## Machine Learning Model: Random Forest Classifier

-- We will utilize Scikit-Learn's RandomForestClassifier, an ensemble learning model.
+We will utilize Scikit-Learn's RandomForestClassifier, an ensemble learning model, to predict life-threatening events caused by each Covid-19 vaccine.

-- Predict Risk Factors the chances of a patient to get (X) symptoms for (Y) Vaccine
+### Preliminary Data Preprocessing:
-- Using OneHotEncoder, we will take a list of the most common symptoms, and convert them into numbers
+- Using LabelEncoder, we will take a list of the symptoms that were found from patients with life threatening events, and convert them each into unique numbers
-- Classify vaccine manufacturer based on age, sex, and adverse symptoms.
-- Find the most dense amount of cases based on age
-- Predict for Male/Female/Other
+- Using StandardScaler, we use it to remove the mean and scaling to unit variance

+### Preliminary Feature Engineering and Selection:

+- We added SelectFromModel to our machine learning model so we could select features based on importance weights.

+### Training and Testing:
+- Applying the Train_Test_Split method, it uses arrays or matrices into random train and test subsets to input data into a single call for splitting (and optionally subsampling) data in a oneliner.

+### Model:
+- We used RandomForestClassifier, an estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
+Even though multiclass-multioutput is not supported, it was the best option because of reduced variance from combining diverse trees

+---

 ## Diagram DBD database structure